 At the top of the hill, we caught an Uber and headed back to the Lisbon Lounge.
 As we concluded our evening, we encountered a solemn religious procession moving through the streets — a local observance of the Stations of the Cross, a traditional Catholic devotion during Lent.
 Participants moved reverently, pausing for prayers and hymns at various stations depicting events from Christ’s Passion.

-Participants walked the streets stopping at stations to kneel in prayer
+A sound system accompanied the procession and could clearly be heard by all.
+Participants walked the streets stopping at stations to kneel in prayer on the pavement.

 Experiencing such a procession firsthand offered a profound insight into the city’s rich spiritual traditions.
 With Holy Week approaching, one can anticipate even more elaborate and deeply moving ceremonies throughout Lisbon and beyond in the Hispanic countries.